 Chiselled design gives the new A1 a far more muscular appearance compared with its relatively demure predecessor.

-Audi sold 13 700 of the first-generation A1 in South Africa, and will be hoping for more from this second-generation car, as the next A3 looks set to move considerably higher up the price ladder.
-The A1 competes in a difficult segment, not only bodyshape-wise, but also in terms of its pricing.
-Yes, it has to contend with the likes of the Fiat 500, VW Polo, Mini Cooper etc., but also with those fancy crossovers that are all the rage these days.
+Audi sold 13 700 units of the 1st-generation A1 and A1 Sportback in South Africa and the brand hopes this 2nd-generation car will fare better, as the next A3 Sportback looks set to move considerably higher up the price ladder.
+The A1 Sportback competes in a difficult segment, in terms of body shape and price.
+Yes, it has to contend with the likes of the Fiat 500, Volkswagen Polo and Mini Cooper, but also with those fancy crossovers that are all the rage these days.

 - Own an Audi?
 Please tell us about your experience here.

 The cockpit's a stylish place to be, but you pay extra for nice-to-have items such as the extended virtual cockpit functions and flat-bottom steering wheel.